gaborcselle/legend.video/README.md

 You should now be able to see the app running at [localhost:3000](http://localhost:3000).

-# Where YOU can help
+# Where you can help

 If you'd like help with any of the following, get in touch: